 The Bodhisatta was once a monkey.
 He and his brother led a troop of eighty thousand living in the Himalayas.
 Their mother was blind and depended on the pair to take care of her.
-One time while they were out gathering wild fruit they sent some back to their mother, but the messenger did not deliver it.
-Unable to eat, she withered away to skin and bones.
-After this the two brothers decided to give up their rule and leave the wilderness so they could better care for her.
+One time while they were out gathering wild fruit, they sent some back to their mother, but the messenger did not deliver it.
+Unable to eat, she withered away to skin and bone.
+After this, the two brothers decided to give up their rule and leave the wilderness so they could better care for her.

 He put all three bodies on a pole and headed back to his village.
 At that moment a lightning bolt struck his home and his wife and two children died in the fire.
 When he arrived at his scorched house one of its poles fell down and smashed his head, then the earth opened up and swallowed him into the flames of hell.